mysicol/veri-handwriting/README.md

 ## Running WriteRight

+Feel free to use "image.jpg" in the "sample_image/" directory for testing!

 ### Authentication keys

 You must have a valid authentication key for the OpenAI API.
 Store it in a file called `back/.env` in the following format: